flaneurette/Health-Library/Documents/Electronics/WiFi/README.md

 > For just about 8-10 euros you can buy a pretty good ethernet cable, that can mitigate any possible WiFi risk.
 Personally, I am not willing to wait before the science settles, and I take precautionary action.

+> Be sure to disable Wi-Fi on the router itself.

+> Benefits: less hacking attempts, less packet sniffing, possible good health benefits.

 ## 1. Potential health risks

 Studies, including a 2018 review [1], suggest that prolonged exposure to 2.4 GHz Wi-Fi may be associated with: